arustyt/wled-tools/doc/WLED_presets.md

 it may be desirable to hard-code some preset ids so that known values can be configured for the default boot preset id and when scheduling presets.
 # NEEDS WORK
-Initially, config file processing was designed to allow specifying presets by name, where needed.
-I got as far as implementing assigning the default boot preset by name.
-Soon thereafter I came to the conclusion that it would be better to choose a static configuration convention.
+> **Observation:** Initially, config file processing was designed to allow specifying presets by name, where needed.
+I got as far as implementing assigning the default boot preset by name when I came to the conclusion that it would be better to choose a static configuration convention.
-This convention allows me to use a few hard-coded preset ids (2 in my case) and avoid the complexity of modifying the WLED configuration for each set of presets.
+This convention allows me to use a few hard-coded preset ids (IDs 1 and 2 in my case) and avoid the complexity of modifying the WLED configuration for each set of presets.
+>

-As for other preset ids like playlists and the associated presets, their ids don't matter to me.
+>As for other preset ids like playlists and the associated presets, their ids don't matter to me.
+>
+>This observation led to **Presets YAML File Structure #2**.

+#### Presets YAML File Structure #2 - The Alternate Structure

-In its pure form the alternate structure has two top-level keys.
+The alternate file structure has two top-level keys:
 ```yaml
 defaults:
   ...
 presets:
   ...
 ```
+The **defaults** section works the same as described above.

-**presets** is a list of preset objects.
+The **presets** section is a list of preset objects.
 The presets objects themselves are the same as described above with the addition of an optional new key, **id**.
 If the **id** key is present, its associated value is the hard-coded preset id.
 If **id** is not present, **wled_yaml2json.py** will supply an unused preset id to the preset.

 The above example in this alternate structure looks like this:
 ```yaml